keboola/connection-docs/tutorial/load/manual.md

 {: .image-popup}
 ![Screenshot -- CSV Import Intro](/tutorial/load/csv-import-empty-list.png)

-Click on *Create new Configuration* to continue.
+Click on *New Configuration* to continue.

 {: .image-popup}
 ![Screenshot -- CSV New Configuration](/tutorial/load/csv-import-create-new-configuration.png)

-You will be creating configuration for each table, so let's name the first one *Opportunity* and click on *Create*.
+You will be creating configuration for each table, so let's name the first one *Opportunity* and click on *Create Configuration*.
 Each created configuration is filled with defaults; for example, *CSV format* and *destination* name of the table in [KBC Storage](/storage/).
-For this tutorial, change only the *Destination* setting by clicking on *Change settings*.
+For this tutorial, change only the *Destination* setting by clicking on pen icon.

 {: .image-popup}
 ![Screenshot -- CSV Import Configuration](/tutorial/load/csv-import-default-configuration.png)

-Now type `in.c-tutorial.opportunity` in the *Destination* field and click on *Save Settings*.
+Now change the *Destination* field to `in.c-csv-import.opportunity` and click on *Save*.

 {: .image-popup}
 ![Screenshot -- Change upload settings](/tutorial/load/csv-import-change-settings.png)